klecko/kvm-fuzz/README.md

 We can see some extra performance (31k fcps now vs 11k fcps before)

 ## Another fuzzing example
 Let's fuzz the toy program `vuln.c`, found [here](https://gist.github.com/klecko/cb8e04c1ec1c147fce87a206067676c3).
 It reads the contents of a file, and if it passes some simple checks (the file starts with `GOTTAGOFAST!`), then it crashes.
-Let's compile it statically for extra perf, set a small string as seed, and start fuzzing:
+Let's compile it statically for extra perf, and with debug info so we can have source information printed with stacktraces.
+Set a small string as seed, and start fuzzing:
 ```
-$ gcc vuln.c -static -o vuln
+$ gcc vuln.c -static -g -o vuln
 $ rm in/*
 $ echo AAAAAAAAA > in/1
 $ zig-out/bin/kvm-fuzz -- ./vuln input